 What is critical illness cover?

-A life insurance policy which has a critical illness element works just like normal cover in that it will pay out to your beneficiaries if you die during the term.
+A life insurance policy with a critical illness element works just like normal cover in that it will pay out to your beneficiaries if you die during the term.

 It is possible to take out critical illness cover both as a separate standalone product or as part of a life insurance policy.

-When critical illness is included as part of your life insurance plan, you will pay one premium.
-This monthly premium is generally much cheaper than paying for 2 separate policies, however, it will normally only pay out once.
+When critical illness is included as part of your life insurance, you pay a single premium.
+This monthly premium is generally much cheaper than paying for 2 separate policies, however, it will only pay out once.

-Common uses for a critical illness pay out include, to:
+Common uses for a critical illness pay out include:

 - Replace your income if you are unable to work

 - Pay off personal debts (loans, credit card, car finance)